haldunatar/selectCool/README.md

 <h3>To Style or Not To Style<h3>

 With <strong>SelectCool</strong> Select Element styling is extremely easy!
-Select Cool is created with easy Css and couple of simple jQuery code!
+Select Cool is created with simple Css and a little jQuery code!

 <h3>Browser Compatibility<h3>

-That works on any browser, included legacy browsers up to ie-6 and on mobile browsers!
+<strong>SelectCool</strong> works on any browser, included legacy browsers up to ie-6 and on mobile browsers!

 <h3>Interaction with Server<h3>

 <strong>SelectCool</strong> works great on client-side applications but we may want to send some data to database which is selected through <strong>SelectCool</strong> options.

+Since <strong>SelectCool</strong> is not a Select Element or a form we need to add form behaviours too.

-All we need to do is adding input checkbox in a from element
+All we need to do is to add the input checkbox in a from element

 ```html